armin-fx/BandedScad/doc/math_vector.md

 #### triple_product [^][contents]
 [triple_product]: #triple_product-
 Calculate the triple productof three 3-dimensional vectors `a`, `b` and `c`.
-Return the (signed) volume of the parallelepiped defined by the three vectors given.\
+Return the (signed) volume of the parallelepiped defined by the three vectors given.

+_Arguments:_
 ```OpenSCAD
 triple_product (a, b, c)
 ```